bolsterdigital/cptsdrepo/README.md

 # Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+It is a project dedicated to collecting information and resources about Complex PTSD.
+You can contribute to this project by forking it and submitting pull requests.

 ### Installation